radiantearth/model_ecaas_agrifieldnet_bronze/docs/index.md

 is also used to classify the terrain to the north, east, west and south of the field and this classification is added to the features.
 Next the features are clustered and then up-sampled to be more balanced.

-### Model

-The model itself is a random forest.
-A gradient booster does not work as well because the features are highly correlated.

 ### Structure of Output Data